Trust the Drive

 The main purpose of a power electronic system in an electric vehicle is to manage the transfer and conversion of electrical energy between the battery and various components of the vehicle such as an electric drive, on-board electronics, external charging system (plugin or wireless).
 Some of the main challenges to be addressed include thermal management and electromagnetic compliance.

-This 30-minute webinar provides an overview of simulation solutions that address these challenges in the design of a three-phase inverter power module.
-In particular, it addresses the thermal management, EMC compliance, and parasitic extraction aspects.
+This 30-minute webinar provides an overview of simulation solutions that address the challenges in the design of a three-phase inverter power module, in particular the thermal management, EMC compliance, and parasitic extraction aspects.

 Electric vehicles rely almost entirely on the battery alone to provide the energy to warm or cool the cabin and make occupants comfortable.
 Simulation-driven design for climate systems can help diagnose and prevent energy loss: improving HVAC system efficiency and boosting battery life and vehicle range.